department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/job-search-and-counseling.md

 <div class="va-introtext">

-If you want to follow a career path that uses your existing skill set, Vocational Rehabilitation and Employment (VR&amp;E) can help you with your job search through counseling and rehabilitation services that address your abilities, aptitudes, and interests.
+If you want to follow a career path that uses your existing skill set, the Vocational Rehabilitation and Employment (VR&amp;E) program can help you with your job search through counseling and rehabilitation services that address your abilities, aptitudes, and interests.
 Find out if you can get VR&amp;E benefits to help you use your existing skill set to find a job.

 </div>